|

 SWCPC 74

-Consists of photographs of members of the Joseph Beck Matthews and
+Consists of photographs of members of the Joseph Beck Matthews and Barber

-Barber Watkins Reynolds families (1900;1971).
+Watkins Reynolds families (1900; 1971).

-Joseph Beck Matthews and Barber Watkins Reynolds moved to Shackelford County, Texas, just
+Joseph Beck Matthews and Barber Watkins Reynolds moved to Shackelford County,

-children of the two families formed the basis for Interwoven, a classic about
+marriages between the children of the two families formed the basis for

-pioneer life in Texas.
-Watt Reynolds Matthews is the manager of the family ranch,
+Interwoven, a classic about pioneer life in Texas.
+Watt Reynolds Matthews is the

-Lambshead.
-In 1981, he received the prestigious Golden Spur Award for his contributions to
+Golden Spur Award for his contributions to the ranching industry.

 Matthews, Watt